leonardo-blas/human-trafficking-population-GNI-per-capita/README.md

-# Human traficking, GNI per capita, and population
+# Human traficking, population, and GNI per capita

 ## Problem statement
 Human trafficking is often defined as the coercion of a person into labor, servitude, slavery, commercial sex, or organ removal.
 It is a global problem that impacts victims from all ages and socioeconomic backgrounds.